rust-lang/rfcs/text/0000-sized-hierarchy.md

   backwards compatibility hazards and that feels more appropriate for Rust.
-- In contrast to [rfcs#1524][rfc_custom_dst], items are not added to the `Sized` trait as this wouldn't be sufficient to capture the range in sizedness that this RFC aims to capture (i.e. for scalable vectors with `RuntimeSized` or `extern type`s with `Pointee`), even if it theoretically could enable Custom DSTs.
+- In contrast to [rfcs#1524][rfc_custom_dst], items are not added to the `Sized` trait as this wouldn't be sufficient to capture the range in sizedness that this RFC aims to capture (i.e. for scalable vectors with `const Sized` or extern types with `Pointee`), even if it theoretically could enable Custom DSTs.
 - In contrast to [rfcs#1993][rfc_opaque_data_structs], [rust#44469][pr_dynsized],
   [rust#46108][pr_dynsized_rebase],  [rfcs#2984][rfc_pointee_dynsized] and
-  [eRFC: Minimal Custom DSTs via Extern Type (DynSized)][erfc_minimal_custom_dsts_via_extern_type], none of the traits proposed in this RFC are default bounds and therefore do not need to support being relaxed bounds (i.e. no `?RuntimeSized`), which avoids additional language complexity and backwards compatibility hazards related to relaxed bounds and associated types.
+  [eRFC: Minimal Custom DSTs via Extern Type (DynSized)][erfc_minimal_custom_dsts_via_extern_type], none of the traits proposed in this RFC are default bounds and therefore do not need to support being relaxed bounds (i.e. no `?DynSized`), which avoids additional language complexity and backwards compatibility hazards related to relaxed bounds and associated types.
 - In contrast to [rfcs#1524][rfc_custom_dst], [rfc#1993][rfc_opaque_data_structs],
-  [Pre-eRFC: Let's fix DSTs][pre_erfc_fix_dsts], [Pre-RFC: Custom DSTs][prerfc_custom_dst] and [eRFC: Minimal Custom DSTs via Extern Type (DynSized)][erfc_minimal_custom_dsts_via_extern_type], `DynSized` does not have `size_of_val`/`align_of_val` methods to support custom DSTs, but like [rfcs#2310][rfc_dynsized_without_dynsized], this RFC prefers keeping these functions out of `DynSized` and having all of the traits be solely marker traits.
-Custom DSTs are still compatible with this proposal using a `Contiguous` trait as in [rfcs#2594][rfc_custom_dst_electric_boogaloo].
+  [Pre-eRFC: Let's fix DSTs][pre_erfc_fix_dsts], [Pre-RFC: Custom DSTs][prerfc_custom_dst] and [eRFC: Minimal Custom DSTs via Extern Type (DynSized)][erfc_minimal_custom_dsts_via_extern_type], `DynSized` does not have `size_of_val`/`align_of_val` methods to support custom DSTs as this would add to the complexity of this proposal and custom DSTs are not this RFC's focus, see the [Custom DSTs][custom-dsts] section later.

-There are some alternatives to the decisions made in this RFC:

-- Instead of automatically upgrading `RuntimeSized` and `DynRuntimeSized` bounds in `const` contexts, change it to these bounds permanently and add a new function which cannot be `const` which accepts `RuntimeSized` and `DynRuntimeSized` types.

-## Bikeshedding
-[bikeshedding]: #bikeshedding

-All of the trait names proposed in the RFC can be bikeshed and changed, they'll ultimately need to be decided but aren't the important part of the RFC.

 ## Why have `Pointee`?
 [why-have-pointee]: #why-have-pointee

-It may seem that the `Pointee` trait is unnecessary as this is equivalent to the absense of any bounds whatsoever, but having an `Pointee` trait is necessary to enable the meaning of `?Sized` to be re-defined to be equivalent to `DynRuntimeSized` and avoid complicated behaviour change over an edition.
+It may seem that re-using the `Pointee` trait at the bottom of the trait hierarchy is unnecessary as this is equivalent to the absense of any bounds whatsoever, but having an `Pointee` trait is necessary to enable the meaning of `?Sized` to be re-defined to be equivalent to `const DynSized` and avoid complicated behaviour change over an edition.

 Without `Pointee`, if a user wanted to remove all sizedness bounds from a generic parameter then they would have two options: